magepal/magento2-preview-checkout-success-page/README.md

 ### Features
 - Configure any order number you want to preview from admin.
-- Quick and easily view checkout page source, inline with in admin or within a new browser window.
+- Quick and easily view checkout page source, in line within admin or within a new browser window.
 - Zero core hacks.
 - Created for testing sites but work perfectly on live/production environment.
 - Save time when style checkout success page.